unfoldadmin/django-unfold/docs/decorators/display.md

 ### Custom dropdown template

-You can also render a custom template inside a dropdown.
-Just pass the `content` parameter with template content.
-If you want to render more complex content, use `render_to_string`.
+For more advanced use cases, you can render a custom template within the dropdown menu.
+This is achieved by passing the `content` parameter containing your template content.
+For complex templates or dynamic content, it's recommended to use Django's `render_to_string` function to generate the HTML output.

-The dropdown configuration accepts these options when using custom template content:
+When implementing a custom template dropdown, the configuration accepts the following parameters:

-- `title` (required) - The text displayed in the column that users click to open the dropdown
+- `title` (required) - The text that appears in the column header and acts as the dropdown trigger button
-- `content` (required) - HTML content or template string to display in the dropdown
+- `content` (required) - The HTML content or template string that will be rendered inside the dropdown menu

-The dropdown will be positioned below the clicked element and will close when clicking outside.
-The content can include any valid HTML or Django template syntax.
+The dropdown menu is automatically positioned directly beneath the trigger element and includes built-in functionality to close when users click outside of it.
+You have complete flexibility in terms of content - the dropdown can contain any valid HTML markup or Django template syntax, allowing you to create rich, interactive dropdown interfaces.

 ```python
 class UserAdmin(ModelAdmin):